mvofreire/visualnuts-test/README.md

 `yarn test``

 # Coverage
-To check the coverage test first you need to run the `yarn test` command and after you can access `[rootFolder]/coverage/lcov-report/index.html` and open it on your browser.
+To check the coverage test first you need to run the `yarn test:coverage` command and after you can access `[rootFolder]/coverage/lcov-report/index.html` and open it on your browser.